South Korea 4 Day Itinerary (Seoul and the DMZ)

 Mangbaedan Altar

-The Mangbaedan Altar is built as a place where refugees from North Korea can be as close to their homeland as possible when they miss their families.
+The Mangbaedan Altar is built as a place built so that refugees from North Korea can be as close to their homeland as possible when they miss their families.

 Mangbaedan Altar